nuejs/nue/packages/nuejs.org/vision/index.md

 For agencies and creators, this transforms how websites are built.
 A template defines core functionality - whether it's a blog, an idea showcase, a startup platform, or an enterprise site.
 This purely functional foundation can express itself in radically different ways through mathematical design.

 ### Mathematical design systems
-Right now, I'm building a global design system that acts as the basis for four different mathematical expressions:
+Right now, I'm building four systems where all the visual relationships are calculated rather than guessed:

-1. **Mies** — This system is inspired by **Mies van der Rohe**.
+1. **Mies** — This design system is inspired by **Mies van der Rohe**.
 It achieves dramatic impact through extreme reduction.
 The result looks remarkably similar to **Linear**, but achieves its commanding presence through stark contrasts, intense whitespace, and bold architectural functionalism.
-When every relationship emerges from calculation, interfaces achieve a timeless sophistication.

 2. **Rams** — This system builds on **Dieter Rams**'s human-centered functionalism.
 The end result closely resembles **Stripe**'s clean aesthetic, but stripped of ornamental elements.
-This is perhaps closest to what current utility-first frameworks aim for, but achieved through systematic thinking rather than arbitrary utility classes.
+This design is perhaps closest to what current utility-first frameworks aim for, but achieved through systematic thinking.

 3. **Zaha** — Translates **Zaha Hadid**'s bold architectural vision into digital space.
-Where Linear suggests depth, this system fully embraces the third dimension.
-Systematic shadows, calculated blur effects, and precise transforms create dramatic movement that still maintains perfect mathematical relationships.
+Where Linear suggests depth, this system embraces the third dimension.
+Shadows, blur effects, and transforms create subtle movement while maintaining the  mathematical relationships.

 4. **Muriel** — Channels **Muriel Cooper**'s pioneering work in digital design.
-It captures **Apple**'s blend of precision and joy, proving how systematic thinking enables creative freedom while preserving absolute clarity.
+It captures **Apple**'s blend of precision and joy, proving how systematic thinking enables creative freedom while preserving clarity.
 This isn't just about copying Apple's look - it's about understanding the mathematical principles that make their interfaces feel both playful and precise.

 Imagine building websites for clients: